-In this article, you will learn about Python variables.
+In this article, you will learn about Python variables and data types.
 A Python variable is a container to store a value of any type.
 Where Container refers to a single memory location on the system.
 An assignment operator is used to assign a value to the variable.

 A=5 Name= "john" Length =4.6